-The Designated Safeguarding Leads are Catherine Morley and Kirsty Holehouse, the Deputy Safeguarding Leads are Maria Bradbury, Caroline Corbett, Charlotte Rowden, Katy Higgs, Lydia Parsley and Peter Cooper, and thereafter responsibility lies with the most senior member of staff on site.
+The Designated Safeguarding Leads are Catherine Morley and Maria Bradbury.
+The Deputy Safeguarding Leads are Caroline Corbett, Charlotte Rowden, Coleen Stewart, Katy Higgs, Lydia Parsley, Peter Cooper and Rianna Dobashi, and thereafter responsibility lies with the most senior member of staff on site.

-The Safeguarding Governor is Mrs F Woolley.
-The Safeguarding Governor meets with the DSLsregularly (at least termly) in order to understand how the relevant policies connected with safeguarding and safer recruitment are being implemented.
+The Safeguarding Governors are Francoise Woolley and Lindsay Ansell.
+The Safeguarding Governors meet with the DSLs regularly (at least termly) in order to understand how the relevant policies connected with safeguarding and safer recruitment are being implemented.

-All are trained to the appropriate level and this is refreshed at least every two years.
-They understand their responsibilities with respect to the safeguarding and welfare of children, youngpeople and vulnerable adults.
+All are trained to the appropriate level and this is refreshed as appropriate, depending on the training provider's guidance and at least every two years as per KCSIE 2024.
+They understand their responsibilities with respect to the safeguarding and welfare of children, young people and vulnerable adults.

-All staff and other adults working within the setting are clear about the procedures where they are concerned about the safety of a young person.
+All staff and other adults working within the setting are clear about the procedures to follow when they are concerned about the safety of a young person or the conduct of an adult.